SMaRTi™- Sovereignty Compliance

 • Disadvantaged community prioritization

-• FEG’s orchestration process provides the compliance infrastructure required to demonstrate alignment with these mandates.
+• FEG’s orchestration process provides the compliance infrastructure

 B. One Big Beautiful Bill Act (PL 119‑21)